Abstract

 Discussion

 It is intriguing to observe that keratinocytes have the ability to extend both cytoneme and airineme-like protrusions.
 While these protrusions differ in their extension frequency and developmental context, this observation implies that a single cell type can employ two distinct types of cellular protrusions for signaling, each capable of transferring unique signaling molecules to potentially different targets.
-Previous research in Drosophila has demonstrated that the air sac primordium (ASP) can extend multiple cytonemes that appear morphologically identical but convey different signaling molecules (Roy et al., 2011).
+Previous research in Drosophila has demonstrated that the air sac primordium (ASP) can extend multiple cytonemes that appear morphologically identical but convey different signaling molecules 57.
 However, it remains unknown whether the same cell type can extend two morphologically (and functionally) distinct protrusions that might also serve distinct functions in separate contexts.
 Consequently, future studies aimed at unraveling the regulation of these two types of protrusions could provide insights into how cells choose their signaling modalities based on their specific signaling requirements and environmental cues.

-We have asked why cytoneme-mediated signaling is necessary between fully differentiated- and undifferentiated keratinocytes, even though they are separated by opposing cell membranes.
+We have asked why cytoneme-mediated signaling is necessary between fully differentiated– and undifferentiated keratinocytes, even though they are separated by opposing cell membranes.
 Notably, we have identified the Notch signaling pathway as being involved, which operates through membrane receptor and ligand interactions between adjacent cells.
 This led us to hypothesize that Notch signaling between cells in these layers is suppressed by Fringe proteins, which modulate Notch signaling.
-In our research, we have discovered that lunatic fringe (lfng) is exclusively expressed in the intermediate layer in zebrafish ((Panin et al., 1997), Figure S3).
-Early studies in mice have also reported that three fringe genes exhibit differential expression in different epidermal layers (Thelu et al., 1998).
+In our research, we have discovered that lunatic fringe (lfng) is exclusively expressed in the intermediate layer in zebrafish (44, Figure S6).
+Early studies in mice have also reported that three fringe genes exhibit differential expression in different epidermal layers 58.
 Hence, it appears that Notch signaling is tightly regulated or inhibited by default between epidermal layers in both zebrafish and mice.
+While it is well documented that Notch signaling is essential for keratinocyte differentiation and proliferation, the mechanism by which Notch signaling is initiated remains unclear.
+Our study suggests that cytonemes from fully differentiated keratinocytes in the periderm can activate Notch signaling in undifferentiated keratinocytes in intermediate layer.
+However, further investigations are necessary to fully comprehend how cytoneme-mediated signaling coordinate with Lunatic fringe or other Fringes to trigger the Notch signal.

-It is widely believed that the overproduction of IL-17 is a major contributing factor to psoriasis, and many studies have demonstrated that IL-17 signaling triggers inflammation (Liu et al., 2020).
-IL-17 affects various cellular targets, such as keratinocytes, neutrophils, endothelial cells, promoting tissue inflammation (Blauvelt and Chiricozzi, 2018).
-Thus, further studies are essential to determine whether uncontrolled cytoneme-mediated signaling in keratinocytes correlates with the onset or progression of psoriatic or other skin diseases.
 Nevertheless, our data strongly indicate that cell-autonomous overexpression of il17rd in peridermal keratinocytes (krt4+) can induce psoriasis-like phenotypes by inhibiting cytoneme extensions, which subsequently leads to a reduction in Notch signaling in undifferentiated keratinocytes.
-A diminished Notch signal has been observed in psoriatic lesions (Ota et al., 2014).
+A diminished Notch signal has been observed in psoriatic lesions 15.
 Our study suggests that cytoneme-mediated intercellular communication between keratinocytes plays a crucial role in epidermal maintenance, and its dysregulation may contribute to the development of human skin diseases.
 This idea has yet to be fully appreciated, and it could open up new avenues for understanding the onset or progression of human skin diseases.

 Moreover, we have demonstrated that IL-17 can influence cytoneme extension by regulating Cdc42 GTPases, ultimately affecting actin polymerization.
 Consequently, it would be intriguing to investigate whether genes associated with psoriasis or other human skin diseases also function as regulators of cytonemes.
-For instance, the epidermal-specific deletion of inhibitor of NF-kB kinase 2 (IKK2) or the double knock out of the c-Jun and JunB genes in mice resulted in psoriasis-like phenotypes in a T cell-independent manner (Pasparakis et al., 2002; Zenz et al., 2005).
-Among the various roles of IKK and JunB, they are also known to regulate the actin cytoskeleton (Dubin-Bar et al., 2008; Lennikov et al., 2018; Otani et al., 2016).
+For instance, the epidermal-specific deletion of inhibitor of NF-kB kinase 2 (IKK2) or the double knock out of the c-Jun and JunB genes in mice resulted in psoriasis-like phenotypes in a T cell-independent manner 61,62.
+Among the various roles of IKK and JunB, they are also known to regulate the actin cytoskeleton 63–65.
 Thus, it is conceivable that dysregulated cytoneme-mediated signaling may contribute to psoriatic conditions in these contexts.
+Similarly, we have shown that clint1 mutants exhibited compromised cytoneme signaling and keratinocyte hyperproliferation (Figure S10) 31.
+Clint1(Clathrin Interactor 1) plays an important role in vesicle trafficking, and it is suggested that endocytic pathways are critical for multiple steps in cytoneme-mediated morphogen delivery 25,66.
+Therefore, it is interesting to investigate whether clint1 functions as a cytoneme regulator could provide valuable insights.

 Another important question requires an answer: the proper remodeling and maintenance of the epidermis seemingly depend on a well-controlled supply of keratinocytes from basal stem cells.
 Our study demonstrated the relay of cytoneme-mediated signals from the periderm to the underlying undifferentiated keratinocytes, leading to their differentiation and subsequent replacement of peridermal keratinocytes.
 However, the mechanism through which basal stem cells detect the need for an increased population of keratinocytes to maintain the intermediate layer remains unclear.
 This process does not necessarily involve cellular protrusion-mediated signaling.
-However, we discovered cytoneme-like protrusions originating from undifferentiated keratinocytes (Figure 2B).
+However, we discovered cytoneme-like protrusions originating from undifferentiated keratinocytes (Figure 2B-C).
 Our preliminary data, not presented in this manuscript, suggests that these cellular protrusions project downward, indicating their interaction with basal stem cells.
 Although further investigation is needed, it is conceivable that a replenishment signal from external sources or the periderm can be transmitted to stem cells through a multi-step cytoneme-mediated intercellular signaling pathways.

 Experimental model and subject details